Do you dream of setting up your own online shop or import business? In both cases, the best way is to begin your

 Aliexpress: It’s very straightforward to order from Aliexpress, and you get what the supplier offers, nothing less, nothing more.
 Keep in mind that “quality” is subjective, and you should order a sample before placing a larger order.
-Things considered to be good quality in Ecuador or Russia (no offence!) might not be considered good quality in the United States or Italy.
+Things considered to be good quality in Ecuador or Russia (no offense!) might not be considered good quality in the United States or Italy.

 Time is money and that becomes especially clear when importing from China.
 Below we list the different lead times you need to take into consideration when buying from a Chinese supplier: